martis42/depend_on_what_you_use/examples/skipping_targets/README.md

 You might wish to not execute DWYU on some specific targets.
-An easy way to do so is tagging a target with `no-dwyu`.
+An easy way to do so is tagging a target with `dwyu:skip`.
 You can however also define a custom tag to mark targets which shall be skipped by the DWYU analysis.

 Executing the following fails due to the target using a header without a proper dependency.